bitlabstudio/django-project-template/README.rst

 * The project will be ready for test driven development
 * It has an extensive fabfile for automated deployments and continuous testing
 * It is structured and configured to be hosted on Webfaction servers
-* It uses a rapid prototyping view which allows your designers to start working on the new project immediately, even though no urls, models or views have been implemented, yet

 Usage
 =====